 Noëlle has lived in Santiago with her Chilean husband for more than a decade.
-She loves her expat life in Chile, and busies herself with teaching private English classes and do market research on a freelance basis.
+She loves her expat life in Chile, and busies herself with teaching private English classes and doing market research on a freelance basis.
 Noëlle says that the job market in Chile is tough for foreigners to break into, and adds that a crucial part of enjoying living in the country is to learn the language.

 Q: Where are you originally from?

 Q: Where are you living now?

 Q: Did you move here alone or with a spouse?